By BMSND Staff

 Winston-Salem, North Carolina

 A historically black constituent institution of the University of North Carolina, WSSU is the third largest producer of nurses in North Carolina and #1 in the UNC system for graduates receiving jobs in the state after commencement.
 The School of Health Sciences offers nursing programs on the bachelor’s, master’s and doctoral levels.
 Post-graduate certificates are also available, including the Nurse Educator Certificate, the Advanced Nurse Educator Certificate, and the Family Nurse Practitioner Certificate.
 WSSU also has two virtual campuses where students perform clinical training and practice—one on campus and the other at nearby Wake Forest University Baptist Medical Center.

 Boiling Springs, North Carolina

-Armstrong State has been designated by the Board of Regents as a regional health professions education center since 1978.
-Since 2007, the university has produced more undergraduate health professionals than any other school in the University system of Georgia.
+Georgia Southern University has been designated by the Board of Regents as a regional health professions education center since 1978.
+Since 2007, the university has produced more undergraduate health professionals than any other school in the university system of Georgia.
 The school’s Nursing Department has recently unveiled two new nursing programs—the Accelerated Bachelor of Science in Nursing Program and the Family Nurse Practitioner graduate degree program.
 The school’s Medical Laboratory Science program is also the largest in the state of Georgia.
-Armstrong was ranked #7 in the nation by Military Times among four year schools on the publication’s “Best for Vets: Colleges 2017” list.
+Georgia Southern University was ranked #1 in the nation by Military Times among four year schools on the publication’s “Best for Vets: Colleges 2019” list.